swcarpentry/git-novice/episodes/02-setup.md

 ::::::::::::::::::: prereq

-### The Rstudio Console
+### The RStudio Console

-In this episode, we are going to use the [Rstudio Console](https://docs.posit.co/ide/user/ide/guide/code/console.html).
+In this episode, we are going to use the [RStudio Console](https://docs.posit.co/ide/user/ide/guide/code/console.html).

 ![Visual appearance of the Console.](fig/rstudio-tab-console.png)